-Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary tumors.
-For example, radiation therapy to the head and spine can cause cognitive (thought-process) and hormonal symptoms over time, although the severity can vary greatly depending on the dose given and the age of the child.
+Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
+For example, radiation therapy to the head and spine can cause cognitive and hormonal symptoms over time, although the severity can vary greatly depending on the dose given and your child’s age.
 Similarly, the risks and potential side effects of surgery vary widely, depending on the location of the tumor and how it grew.
-Likewise, the risks of chemotherapy and the likelihood of secondary tumors also strongly depend on the drugs and doses used.
+Likewise, the risks of chemotherapy and secondary tumors also strongly depend on the drugs and doses used.
 Your child’s doctor can recommend the necessary screening tests.
-Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
+Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.